zyzisastudyreallyhardguy/Graph-Group-Discrimination/README.md

 ```

 **Please run the following command to run GGD for Amazon/Coauthor datasets in the folder "GGD-amco":**
+To download these datasets, please use this link "https://github.com/shchur/gnn-benchmark/tree/master/data/npz".
+The downloaded files should be put under the "GGD-amco/data" folder.

 **For Amazon Photo**
 ```